Open-Markets-Initiative/Directory/Patents/ReadMe.md

 https://patents.google.com/patent/US20240129382A1/en

-The first in a series of patents using a many-to-many approach that can take any IDL or binary protocol documentation using an independent intermediate representation for common operations within a multistage binary data model compiler.
+The first in a series of patents using a many-to-many approach that can ingest any IDL or binary protocol documentation.
+A front end of a multistage binary data model compiler built around an independent intermediate representation for common operations.

-IDLs and the existing source generation tools used reduce the efficacy of the source generation platform.
+IDLs and the existing source generation tools reduce the efficacy of the source generation platform.

 # Open Source Projects